-Soy is found in a number of products, including soymilk, tofu, roasted soy nuts, soybeans, and even meat and dairy substitutes such as soy hot dogs, soy cheese, and soy ice cream.
+Soy is made into a number of products, including soymilk, tofu, roasted soy nuts, soybeans, and even meat and dairy substitutes such as soy sausage, soy cheese, and soy ice cream.

-Much like flaxseed, many kinds of fish are rich in omega-3 fatty acids as well as a number of essential oils.
-While fish oil capsules are available in most health stores, it's always better to simply incorporate fish into your diet.
-Salmon, tuna, cod, and other species of cold-water fish are easily available frozen, fresh, or canned.
+Much like flaxseed, many kinds of fatty fish are rich in omega-3 fatty acids, which have been scientifically found to play an integral role in relieving vaginal atrophy in postmenopausal women.4 While fish oil capsules are available in most health stores, it's always better to simply incorporate fish into your diet by consuming salmon, albacore tuna, mackerel, herring, or sardines.